Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: The category of monoidal transducers

 Conversely, the monoids given by join semi-lattices are not left-cancellative up to invertibles in general.
 In $\R_+$ for instance, there are ways to define the functions $\lgcd$ and $\red$ but they may not satisfy condition \ref{prop:countable_products_lgcd_red:item:lgcd_red_bis:morphisms}, more precisely that $\red(\upsilon \Lambda) = \red \Lambda$.
 This is expected, as there may be several non-isomorphic ways to minimize automata with outputs in these monoids, which is incompatible with the framework of \Cref{def:minimal_object}. \end{exa}

 \Cref{lemma:countable_powers_sufficient_conditions} provides sufficient conditions that are reminiscent of those developed in \cite{gerdjikovGeneralClassMonoids2018} for the minimization of monoidal transducers.
-These conditions are stronger than ours but still similar: the output monoid is assumed to be both left- and right-cancellative, which in particular implies the unicity up to invertibles on the right of the left-gcd whose existence is also assumed.
-They do only require the existence of left-gcds for finite families (whereas we ask for left-gcds of countable families), which would not be enough for our sake since the categorical framework also encompasses the existence of minimal (infinite) automata for non-regular languages, but in practice our algorithms will only use binary left-gcds as well.
+These conditions are stronger than ours but still similar: the output monoid is assumed to be both left- and right-cancellative (the LC and RC axioms in \emph{ibid.}), which in particular implies the unicity up to invertibles on the right of the left-gcd whose existence is also assumed.
+They do only require the existence of left-gcds for finite families (the LSL axiom in \emph{ibid.}) (whereas we ask for left-gcds of countable families), which would not be enough for our sake since the categorical framework also encompasses the existence of minimal (infinite) automata for non-regular languages, but in practice our algorithms will only use binary left-gcds as well.
 We conjecture that, when only those binary left-gcds exist, the existence of a unique minimal transducer is explained categorically by the existence of a final transducer in the category of transducers whose states all recognize functions that are themselves recognized by finite transducers.
-Where the two sets of conditions really differ is in the conditions required for the termination of the algorithms: where we will require right-noetherianity of $M$, they require that if some $\nu$ left-divides both some $\omega$ and $\upsilon \omega$ for some $\upsilon$, then $\nu$ should also left-divide $\upsilon \nu$.
-This last condition leads to better complexity bounds than right-noetherianity, but misses some otherwise simple monoids that satisfy right-noetherianity, e.g. $\{\alpha,\beta\}^*$ but where we also let $\alpha$ and $\beta^2$ commute.
-Conversely, Gerdjikov's main non-trivial example, the tropical monoid $(\R_+,0,+)$, is not right-noetherian.
-It can still be dealt with in our context by considering submonoids (finitely) generated by the output values of a finite transducer's transitions, these monoids themselves being right-noetherian.
+Where the two sets of conditions really differ is in the conditions required for the termination of the algorithms: where we will require right-n\oe{}therianity of $M$, they require that if some $\nu$ left-divides both some $\omega$ and $\upsilon \omega$ for some $\upsilon$, then $\nu$ should also left-divide $\upsilon \nu$ (the GCLF axiom in \emph{ibid.}).
+This last condition leads to better complexity bounds than right-n\oe{}therianity, but misses some otherwise simple monoids that satisfy right-n\oe{}therianity, e.g. $\{\alpha,\beta\}^*$ but where we also let $\alpha$ and $\beta^2$ commute.
+Conversely, Gerdjikov's main non-trivial example, the tropical monoid $(\R_+,0,+)$, is not right-n\oe{}therian.
+It can still be dealt with in our context by considering submonoids (finitely) generated by the output values of a finite transducer's transitions, these monoids themselves being right-n\oe{}therian.